atharw/android_manifest/README.md

 To setup your build enivornment and sync DU, please follow this guide: [Link](https://raw.githubusercontent.com/nathanchance/Android-Tools/master/Guides/Building_AOSP.txt)

 ## Submitting Patches ##
-Dirty Unicorns is open sourced and welcomes new contributors.
+DU  is open sourced and welcomes new contributors.

 To start contributing to DU, just register at "gerrit.dirtyunicorns.com".